 I mainly work with herbs and their magical properties.
 I practice natural magic (magic that involves the use of herbs, crystals, oils, etc).
 I also study and practice divination (specifically ceromancy and some tarot), correspondences, chakra work, potion brewing, herbal remedies, absent healing, sympathetic magics, astral projection, etc. I'm looking into and self-teaching myself crystal healing in association with Reiki healing and color therapy.

 I have some experience with what is known as deity shadowing.
 It is a form of deity channeling in which the deity's presence is with you and guides you through the ritual.

 I also do a lot of yoga, or I try to at least.
 It helps me with relaxation and meditation.
 I have built my own yoga sequence using one of the yoga sites I frequent.
 I've also been looking into Anusara yoga.
-If you are interested in looking into it, I've added two links below that may help.
+If you are interested in looking into it, I've added links below that may help.

 ~Before working with magic or spell casting there are some key things you need to know:

 Please keep in mind that depending on who you talk to the basics can and often do differ.
 The above list are the basics that I studied when I first started practicing.
 You can add to this list or take subjects from it depending on your interests or what you feel you need or don't need to learn.
 However, I suggest studying all of them because you may very well need to know them in the future.